Year One (2019-2020)

 As a team we have created a bank of resources and activities for you to do at home with your child during the school closure.
 We will try our best to ensure coverage across the whole National Curriculum during the closure.
 We are asking for you to keep uploading your home learning to Tapestry so that we can continue to monitor and track children's learning and progress.

 As a team we will be available via email and through Tapestry.
-We will aim to be online between 9-10 am and 4-5 pm.

 Please remember despite school officially being closed we are still available to discuss, provide suggestions and ideas as to how to support your child so that they can continue with their learning.

 As a school we base our Maths planning on a scheme by 'White Rose Maths' and they are providing daily video tutorials as well as home learning activities in line with what we roughly would have been covering in class.
 Thought this might be another useful tool/resource if you would like to use it.
 Please feel free to extend and challenge your child if they complete the activity independently and with ease.

 World Book Online have just made their collection of over 3,000 e-books and audio books available for free for children to access at home.
 They have books suitable for all ages.

 (TBN: they are in American English rather than British English)